-Tea bags went on sale in 1953.
 Fish fingers went on sale in 1955.
 Meanwhile in 1954 Marc Gregoire developed the non-stick frying pan.
 Fruit-flavored yogurt went on sale in Britain in 1963.

 Many new kinds of confectionery were introduced in the late 20th century.
 They included Polo mints (1948), Bounty (1951), Yorkie and Lion Bar (1976) and Twix (1979).
 Also in the 20th century new biscuits were introduced including the bourbon (1910) and HobNobs (1986).